rayandoconluz/rayandoconluz.github.io/categorias.md

 ---
 layout: page
 menu: true
-title: Regiones
+title: categorias
-permalink: /regiones/
+permalink: /categorias/
-images_url: /images/regiones
+images_url: /images/categorias
 ---
 <!-- Get the tag name for every tag on the site and set them
 to the `site_tags` variable. -->